de-johannes/Void-and-Form/README.md

 agda Form.lagda.tex
 ```

-To regenerate a PDF, run `agda --latex` on the corresponding literate source and then run XeLaTeX twice in [latex/](latex/) for the generated `.tex` file.
+To regenerate a PDF, run `agda --latex` on the relevant literate source and then run XeLaTeX twice in [latex/](latex/) on the generated `.tex` file.

 Example: